-You must use current California Content Standards and/or Curriculum Frameworks.
+You must use current California Content Standards and/or Curriculum Frameworks and current California English Language Development (ELD) Standards, if appropriate.

-Be sure to write out the content standards and not refer to only the content standard number.
+Be sure to write out the content and ELD standards and not refer to only the content or ELD standard number.